hadirkhan10/chisel3-wiki/Memories.md

 Memories are given special treatment in Chisel since hardware implementations of memory vary greatly.
 For example, FPGA memories are instantiated quite differently from ASIC memories.
 Chisel defines a memory abstraction that can map to either simple Verilog behavioural descriptions or to instances of memory modules that are available from external memory generators provided by foundry or IP vendors.

 Chisel supports random-access memories via the `Mem` construct.
 Writes to `Mem`s are **combinational/asynchronous-read, sequential/synchronous-write**.
-These `Mem`s will likely be synthesized to register banks.
+These `Mem`s will likely be synthesized to register banks, since most SRAMs in modern technologies (FPGA, ASIC) tend to no longer support combinational (asynchronous) reads.

 Chisel also has a construct called `SyncReadMem` for **sequential/synchronous-read, sequential/synchronous-write** memories.
-Most SRAMs in modern technologies (FPGA, ASIC) tend to no longer support combinational (asynchronous) reads, and `SyncReadMem`s will likely be synthesized to technology SRAMs (as opposed to register banks).
+These `SyncReadMem`s will likely be synthesized to technology SRAMs (as opposed to register banks).

 Ports into Mems are created by applying a `UInt` index.
 A 1024-entry register file with one write port and one sequential/synchronous read port might be expressed as follows: